hl7dk/kl-gateway/input/pagecontent/HomecareNew.md

 |Lave husligt arbejde|2 - Moderate begrænsninger|1- Lette begrænsninger|Hverdagens aktiviteter, Rengøring|
 |Mobilitet og bevægelse|2 - Moderate begrænsninger|0 - Ingen eller ubetydelige begrænsninger|RH - Mobilitet|

 The follow-up observation is set to 'Revisitation'.
 The follow-up is marked as finished, and a new follow-up date is planned.
+Note that follow-up observations are not mandatory.
+Follow-up dates are still mandatory.

 #### Reporting
 A delivery report is generated containing the citizen and the 3 conditions with updated severities and the one condition which is not updated.
 (The latter is included because its goal and follow-up references it).
 The old and the new follow-up encounter references these conditions.
 The report also contain new goals, and a follow-up observation.